josebohorquez1/fswc_website/docs/convention_guides/2025_AGENDA_CONVENTION.md

 ### **Non-24**

 Waldorf
-Vicki Pretti, Registered Nurse
+Vicki Preddy, Registered Nurse
 Vanda Pharmaceuticals
 Ever wonder why you have difficulty sleeping at night?
 Or, cannot stay awake during the day?
 Ask your questions about Circadian rhythms and the body clock with Vicki Pretti from Vanda Pharmaceuticals.

 ### **3:00pm \- 3:50pm	Telling Our Truth: Storytelling for Advocacy and Impact**

 Conrad
-Adrian Keiv, Board of Directors, 	Jacksonville Chapter
+Adriann Keve, Board of Directors, 	Jacksonville Chapter
 This workshop draws inspiration from How to Tell a Story by The Moth \- a guide to crafting personal narratives that resonate.
 We will explore how storytelling can be a powerful tool for advocacy, education, and connection.
 Whether you're speaking to legislators, educating the public, or sharing your lived experience, your story can shift perspectives and spark change.

 ### **3:00pm \- 3:50pm		Sighted Supporters Meeting**